amomen9/PostgreSQL/Barman/barman_2.14.md

 e.
 192.168.241.151 is the backup server

-f. we are going to setup 1)streaming Barman connection here and 2) ssh/rsync both which are the two offered services by Barman.
+f.
+We are going to set up 1)streaming Barman connection here and 2) ssh/rsync both, which are the two offered services by Barman.
 In streaming connection for topologies with VIP, the streaming connection should be connected to the VIP

 * If you
-opt to run Barman with root user in its config file, you must run its executable with root user,but if you choose Barman user you can both run it with Barman user and root
+opt to run Barman with root user in its config file, you must run its executable with the root user, but if you choose Barman user, you can both run it with Barman user and root